amysimmons/testing-javascript/README.md

 #### Which rules take priority over others

-The configurations that come at the end of 'extends' will win in a conflict with the configurations that come before it, so in this case `eslint-config-prettier` will win over `eslint:recommended`.
+The configurations that come at the end of the 'extends' arrray will win in a conflict with the configurations that come first in the array, so in this case `eslint-config-prettier` will win over `eslint:recommended`.

-Furthermore, rules specified by myself in the `.eslintrc` will win in a conflict with those in 'extends'.
+Furthermore, rules specified by myself in the `.eslintrc` will win in a conflict with those in 'extends', such as the no-console rule below:

 ```JavaScript
   "rules": {